Strategic Environmental Assessment (SEA) Screening Determination

 The SEA Scoping Report has also been informed from feedback received from interested parties and the general public during early consultations on the Dublin Port masterplan Review 2017 which took place between January – March 2017.
 The responses received will also be used to inform the preparation of the SEA Environmental Report.

-The SEA Scoping Report can be viewed here on the Dublin Port Company (DPC) website or on request at our head office: Attn.
-Charlie Murphy, Dublin Port Company, Dublin Port Centre, Alexandra Road, Dublin.
-DPC invite all interested parties to send written submissions or comments on the SEA Scoping Report to the above address or by email to: email@example.com by Friday 22nd December 2017.
+The SEA Scoping Report can be viewed HERE or on request at our head office: Attn.
+Charlie Murphy, Dublin Port Company, Dublin Port Centre, Alexandra Road, Dublin or email firstname.lastname@example.org